 Pete was a great watchdog.
 Here he was guarding the perimeter.
 He’d let me know if any pesky squirrels or groundhogs were exploring our patio.

 Here’s Pete doing the partial springer sprawl.
-Nothing better than a comfy snooze.
+There’s nothing better than a comfy snooze.

 Pete loved his best friend, Goliath.
 They played together every day, no matter the weather.
 Everyone should have such a great buddy!